Updates, commentary, training and advice on immigration and asylum law

 Considerable numbers of refugees and people in need of protection have benefited from the UK’s resettlement schemes over the last few years.
 But there are issues with this “bespoke” approach, not least the difficulty in setting them up as quickly as is needed and the lack of transparency around how people can access some of the schemes.

 Overwhelmingly, those who have been able to access protection have been from Ukraine and Hong Kong and, for a brief moment in 2021, from Afghanistan.
-Notable recent examples of where safe routes are needed but have not been provided include Uganda (in respect of LGBTQI+ people) and Sudan.
+Notable recent examples of where safe routes are needed but have not been provided include Uganda (in respect of LGBTQI+ people), Sudan and Gaza.

 For these people, there are no “safe and legal” routes for them to come to the UK.
-We will continue to see people making their own way here in order to seek safety, regardless of the government’s attempts to legislate their way out of our interconnected world.
+We will continue to see people making their own way here in order to seek safety, regardless of the government’s attempts to legislate a stop to these journeys.

 Relevant articles chosen for you